nmmmnu/HM4/README.md

 The implementation is not Redis compatible.

-There are no fancy encoding, the implementation uses standard bitfield, same as in BITSET / BITGET.
+There are no fancy encoding, the implementation uses array of integer counters.

 #### How it works: